 A multitude of people are going through a tough time at the moment.
-Even millions of Europeans who have been spared for decades.
 When feeling hopeless, it’s important to remember that what’s not possible today may be possible tomorrow.
 Winston Churchill understood that nothing is impossible – the impossible only takes longer.
 He rallied the British people behind him, they went through hardship together but eventually succeeded:

 The spirit of Churchill is described in a book by Robert H. Schuller with the title “Tough times never last – But tough people do”.
 Came across it years ago in a bookstore in the United Arab Emirates.
 Loved the title so much I bought it.
 Unfortunately the book didn’t live up to its wonderful title.
 But “Tough times never last, but tough people do” – that ‘s how life works, isn’t it?
 No matter what happens you must never give up but keep on trying until you succeed.
 If not, you are doomed.
 You must build new bridges and move on.
 And that’s simply not possible if you start feeling sorry for yourself.
 Be strong, positive, innovative and courageous and it’s just a question of how long it takes before you achieve what you are aiming for.

 But Rome wasn’t built in a days, so don’t expect results overnight.
 An Indian woman I knew in Dubai had a note by her desk saying “God’s delays are not God’s denials”, and that’s so true.
 Sometimes it is as if life is testing you to see if you really have what it takes to succeed.
 If you give up whenever there’s a set-back, you will never succeed.
 And set-backs there will be, no matter what you try to achieve.
 It’s just a question of constantly finding solutions.